Askari: British colonies

-The Imperial British East Africa Company raised units of askaris from among the Swahili people, the Sudanese and Somalis.
+The Imperial British East Africa Company (1888 – 1896) raised units of askaris from among the Swahili people, the Sudanese and Somalis.
 There was no official uniform, nor standardised weaponry.
 Many of the askaris campaigned in their native dress.
 Officers usually wore civilian clothes.

-From 1895 the British askaris were organised into a regular, disciplined and uniformed force called the East African Rifles, later forming part of the multi-battalion King's African Rifles.
+From 1895 the British askaris were organised into a regular, disciplined and uniformed force called the East Africa Rifles, later forming part of the multi-battalion King's African Rifles.
 The designation of "askari" was retained for locally recruited troops in the King's African Rifles, smaller military units and police forces in the colonies until the end of colonial rule in Kenya, Tanganyika and Uganda during the period 1961–63.
 After independence, the term Askari continued to be used to refer to soldiers in former British colonies.

 German colonies

 The colonial army (Schutztruppe) of the German Empire employed native troops with European officers and NCOs in its colonies.
 The main concentration of such locally recruited troops was in German East Africa (now Tanzania), formed in 1891 after the transfer of the Wissmanntruppe (raised in 1889 to suppress the Abushiri Revolt) to German imperial control.

 The first askaris formed in German East Africa were raised by DOAG (Deutsche Ost-Afrika Gesellschaft—the German East Africa Company) in about 1888.
 Originally drawn from Sudanese mercenaries, the German askaris were subsequently recruited from the Wahehe and Angoni tribal groups.
 They were harshly disciplined but well paid and highly trained by German cadres who were themselves subject to a rigorous selection process.
 Prior to 1914 the basic Schutztruppe unit in Southeast Africa was the Feldkompanie comprising seven or eight German officers and NCOs with between 150 and 200 askaris (usually 160)—including two machine gun teams.

 Such small independent commands were often supplemented by tribal irregulars or Ruga-Ruga.

 They were successfully used in German East Africa where 11,000 askaris, porters and their European officers, commanded by Paul Emil von Lettow-Vorbeck, managed to fight a successful guerilla campaign against numerically superior British, Portuguese and Belgian colonial forces until the end of World War I in 1918.

 The Weimar Republic and pre-war Nazi Germany provided pension payments to the German askaris.
 Due to interruptions during the worldwide depression and World War II, the parliament of the Federal Republic of Germany (West Germany) voted in 1964 to fund the back pay of the askaris still alive.
-The West German embassy at Dar es Salaam identified approximately 350 ex-askaris and set up a temporary cashiers office at Mwanza on Lake Victoria.
+The West German embassy at Dar es Salaam identified approximately 350 ex-askaris and set up a temporary cashier's office at Mwanza on Lake Victoria.

 Only a few claimants could produce the certificates given to them in 1918; others provided pieces of their old uniforms as proof of service.
 The banker who had brought the money came up with an idea: each claimant was handed a broom and ordered in German to perform the manual of arms.
 Not one of them failed the test.